jimblackler/jsonworkspace/README.md

 France         | Paris        | 2175000            | Machinery    | Vehicles     | Electricals
 United Kingdom | London       | 9304000            | Machinery    | Gems         | Vehicles

+There are no limits on rows or columns imposed by the importer, although Google Sheets has its own limits.
+If they are exceeded an error will be shown to users when Import is pressed.

 The tool requires the user to have a Google account, and the user must grant permission for the application to use the account to access the Google Sheets API.